opensearch-project/documentation-website/_opensearch/install/tar.md

 # Tarball

-Installing OpenSearch from a tarball, also known as a tar archive, might appeal to users who want granular control over things like file permissions and installation paths.
-The process is more involved than other methods, such as installing with Docker where users can deploy a cluster from a YAML file.
+Installing OpenSearch from a tarball, also known as a tar archive, might appeal to users who want granular control over installation details like file permissions and installation paths.

 Generally speaking, the installation of OpenSearch from a tarball can be broken down in to a few steps: